Forecast: 2018 Gartner Magic Quadrant for Enterprise Integration Platform as a Service

 Dell’s iPaaS product comes from its acquisition of Boomi in 2010.
 Its AtomSphere iPaaS and its MDM and API management solutions are built atop a common platform, with AtomSphere available in several different editions based on use case and the number of supported endpoints.
 Gartner described Boomi’s iPaaS tool as featuring “breadth and depth of functionality” for advanced capabilities.

-MuleSoft and SnapLogic improve their ability to execute
+SnapLogic improve its ability to execute